Mover Marketing AI

 And it's not just that this content isn't helping you.
 It might actually be hurting you.
 When you have topics on your site that are outside of that word cloud of moving services, Google becomes less certain of what you actually are.
 You're muddying the signal.
 Keep the wheat, get rid of the chaff.

 The fix: Go through your blog and your site pages.
 Anything that isn't directly relevant to moving services, moving tips, or your service areas -- seriously consider removing it or noindexing it.
 Your money pages are the ones that bring in leads.
 Everything else should support those pages, not compete with them.
+If you're not sure which keywords actually matter, I wrote a full keyword research guide for movers that walks through exactly how to figure that out.

 Thin Content and Keyword Cannibalization